dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 # ICRC-30: Approval Support for the Minimal Non-Fungible Token (NFT) Standard

 This document specifies approval support for the ICRC-7 minimal NFT standard for the Internet Computer.
-It defines all methods required for managing approval semantics for an NFT token ledger, i.e., creating approvals, revoking approvals, querying approval information, and making transfers based on approvals.
+It defines all the methods required for managing approval semantics for an NFT token ledger, i.e., creating approvals, revoking approvals, querying approval information, and making transfers based on approvals.
 The scope of ICRC-30 has been part of ICRC-7 originally, however, the responsible Working Group has decided to split it out into a separate standard for the following reasons:
   * ICRC-7 and ICRC-30 are much easier to navigate and shorter on their own due to their respective foci;
-  * Ledgers that do not want to implement approval and transfer from semantics do not need to provide dummy implementations of the corresponding methods.
+  * Ledgers that do not want to implement approval and transfer from semantics do not need to provide dummy implementations of the corresponding methods that fail by default.

-This standard extends the ICRC-7 NFT standard and is intended to be implemented in token ledgers that implement ICRC-7.
+This standard extends the ICRC-7 NFT standard and is intended to be implemented by token ledgers that implement ICRC-7.

 ## Concepts